 Ms. Harder has contributed articles to publications including Policy Review, Human Events, the Harvard Political Review, and various newspapers.
 Her ghost-written speeches and articles have appeared in Vital Speeches of the Day, The New York Times, The Wall Street Journal, The Washington Post, USA Today, and others.

 She holds an Honors B.A. (magna cum laude) in government from Harvard University and a post-graduate diploma in literature from the University of Queensland in Brisbane, Australia, where she was a Rotary Scholar.
-She serves on the board of Gordon College, the Convergence Center for Policy Resolution, and Faith and Law; and on the advisory boards of The Democracy Fund, the National Civic Art Society, and the National Museum of American Religion.
+She is a former Trustee of Gordon College and currently serves on the boards of the Convergence Center for Policy Resolution and Faith and Law, and on the advisory boards of The Democracy Fund, The National Civic Art Society, and the National Museum of American Religion.